-- The relationships between the testator and family members or other beneficiaries
+- The relationships between the testator and family members or other beneficiaries.

 A person does not have to be mentally ill or incompetent to lack the capacity to execute a valid will or trust.
 Elderly or ill individuals may have some days where they are completely lucid.
-Other times, they may be confused or suffered from delusions or hallucinations.
+Other times, they may be confused or suffering from delusions or hallucinations.
 The only requirement is that on the date and time the deceased executed the will or trust, all elements of testamentary intent were present.

 Example of Lack of Capacity or Undue Influence

 Often, individuals who lack the mental capacity to execute a valid will are especially susceptible to undue influence by relatives, caretakers or other individuals.
 Consider the following common hypothetical:

 Mary is old and weak.
 She has periods of mental clarity, and periods of confusion.
 Her niece, Donna, lives nearby.
 Donna tells Mary that her children who live far away do not really love her, do not visit her and only are after her money.
 Furthermore, Donna isolates Mary from others.
 She keeps other from visiting and does not relaying their messages and calls.
 Then Donna talks Mary into writing a will or trust leaving Mary’s entire estate to her.

 Is the will valid?
 Did Mary lack the capacity to execute a valid will?
 Did Donna exert undue influence upon her?
 These are factual questions for a judge or jury.
 More information is necessary regarding Mary’s mental capacity on the date she executed the will.
 However, Donna’s behaviors in isolating Mary, not relaying messages and pressuring her, are evidence that Donna exerted undue influence upon Mary.

 An Experienced Attorney is Necessary for Contested Wills and Trusts